vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 # Other cool features of this magic duo

-Here's a blog-friendly paragraph with a clear feature list:

 DuckDB isn't just about blazing-fast query performance – it's a Swiss Army knife for modern data workflows.
 When working with DuckDB inside PostgreSQL, you get access to a powerful suite of features that can transform your data operations.
 Imagine seamlessly reading and writing Parquet and CSV files directly from cloud storage like AWS S3, Cloudflare R2, or Google GCS with simple SQL commands.
 You can query massive datasets using file globs, join cloud data with local PostgreSQL tables, and even write your results back to object storage in a single query.

-Here are some game-changing features you can start using today:
+Here are some features you can start using today:

 📊 **Cloud Storage Integration**
 - Direct read/write to S3, GCS, and R2